smcateer/smcateer.github.io/_posts/2018-07-30-super-ladder.md

 16        Gold Coast   5.091703    526             945   55.661376
 17           Carlton   1.239275    568             999   56.856857
 ```
 That's the result I wanted!
+Essendon on top where they belong.

-But if this is a fair indication of the current form in the AFL, and Essendon end up not making the finals (looks fairly likely), what a wasted season!
+If this is a fair indication of the current form in the AFL, Essendon may end up rueing their slow start to the season.
+Pretty tough to be spectators in a finals series when you look like you could have had an impact.